Kangding: History

 Kangding was on the historical border between Tibet and China.
 From Kangding to the west lies Tibetan civilization, whereas to the east are Han cultural areas.
 It was the capital of the Kingdom of Chakla.
 During its history, Kangding has witnessed many conflicts between Tibetan and Han polities.
 Kangding was for many centuries an important trading city where Han brick tea was carried by porters from Chengdu and other centres to trade for Tibetan wool.
 A dispute involving the sovereignty over the city between Tibet and the Qing was resolved when the Manchu forces took the city by storm in the Battle of Dartsedo in 1701.

 On July 1, 1786 an earthquake of 7.75 on the Moment magnitude scale ruined nearly the entire city.

 "Tachienlu is surely sui generis; there can be no other town quite like it.
 Situated eight thousand four hundred feet above the sea, it seems to lie at the bottom of a well, the surrounding snow-capped mountains towering perhaps fifteen thousand feet in the air above the little town which, small as it is, has hardly room to stand, while outside the wall there is scarcely a foot of level ground.
 It is wedged into the angle where three valleys come together, the Tar and the Chen rivers meeting just below the town to form the Tarchendo, and our first view of the place as we turned the cliff corner that here bars the gorge, was very striking, grey walls and curly roofs standing out sharply from the flanking hillsides."

 The city was renamed 'Kangding' in 1904.
 The American author Dorris Shelton Still, author of Sue in Tibet, was born here.

 During the time of the Republic of China administration, Kangding was the capital of the now-defunct province of Xikang.

-Dartsedo had a "reform through labor" prison or laogai after 1959.
-Jasper Becker in Hungry Ghosts: Mao's Secret Famine wrote, "The highest death rate was probably experienced by the Tibetans imprisoned after the abortive revolt of 1959.
-One survivor, Ama Adhe, describes in A Strange Liberation: Tibetan Lives in Chinese Hands what happened at the Dartsedo camp bordering Sichuan.
-By the roadside the authorities opened a mass grave which was filled with corpses and gave off a terrible stench.
-'Every day,' she recalls, 'they would deliver nine or ten truck loads of bodies to put there...'
-Of the 300 women arrested with her, only 100 survived."
+Dartsedo was particularly famous in France under the name 'Tatsienlou' in the 19th and early 20th century as famous French travellers visited it, such as Alexandra David-Néel, Joseph Gabet and Évariste Huc, Gabriel Bonvalot and prince Henri d'Orléans or Victor Segalen.

-Dartsedo was particularly famous in France under the name 'Tatsienlou' in the 19th and earl 20th century as famous French travellers visited it, such as Alexandra David-Néel, Joseph Gabet and Évariste Huc, Gabriel Bonvalot and prince Henri d'Orléans or Victor Segalen.
+Electronic composer Kangding Ray takes his artist name from Kangding.